 If you’re still stuck, click on the ‘I need help on the site’ button on the homepage and tell us what help you need.
 Our aim will be to get back to you within 48 hours and point you in the right direction.

 KEEPING THINGS PRIVATE AND CONFIDENTIAL

 At 42nd Street, we keep what you tell us is kept private, in line with our Confidentiality Policy.
-This means that your online counsellor will not tell anyone what you talk about together on the Online Support Services website.
+This means that your online worker will not tell anyone what you talk about together on the Online Support Services website.

-Our online counselling service has a dedicated online supervisor but, from time to time, it might be necessary for an online counsellor to also speak to someone else within 42nd Street.
+Our online service has a dedicated online supervisor but, from time to time, it might be necessary for an online practitioner to also speak to someone else within 42nd Street.
 However, nothing you tell us will normally be passed on to anyone else outside the charity without your written permission.